directdemocracy-vote/doc/README.md

 This will increase the pressure on governments to respect the democratic choices expressed by their people.
 Ultimately this bottom-up initiative will enforce direct democracy everywhere in the world.

-This direct democracy is based on five essentials components:
+directdemocracy.world is a decentralized system running on the internet and relying on six components:

 1. citizens.
 2. endorsements.
 3. trust.
 4. referendums.
 5. votes.
+6. results.

 ## Citizens